cloudera-labs/cldr-runner/README.md

 # Cloudera Ansible Execution Environments

 `cldr-runner` is set of Ansible [Execution Environments](https://ansible.readthedocs.io/projects/builder/en/stable/#execution-environments) for running Cloudera playbooks, examples, and general automation for both CDP Public Cloud, Private Cloud, and Data Services.
-These images are appropriate for use with `ansible-navigator`[^navigator] and AWS/AAP.
+These images are appropriate for use with `ansible-navigator`[^1] and AWS/AAP.

 `cldr-runner` consists of several variations: